Devante Cole: Bradford City

 On 28 August 2015, Cole signed for Bradford City on a two-year deal, with the option of a third year, after being released by Manchester City.
 Bradford City manager Phil Parkinson praised Cole's pace.
 Before signing for them, he had been on trial with West Ham United and had been linked with a transfer to both Birmingham City and Preston North End.
-Manchester City have retained a sell-on clause from the deal, believed to be 30%.
-Cole made his debut a day later, appearing as a substitute.
-He scored on his debut in the 4th minute of injury time to earn City a 1–0 victory.
-Cole's potential development was praised by City manager Phil Parkinson.
-New striker partner James Hanson also discussed their teamwork, and the improvement in Cole's all-round game was praised by manager Phil Parkinson in October 2015.
+Manchester City retained a sell-on clause from the deal, believed to be 30%.
+Cole made his debut at Valley Parade a day later, appearing as a substitute and scoring in the fourth minute of injury-time to earn City a 1–0 victory over Port Vale.
+Manager Phil Parkinson praised Cole's potential development.
+New striker partner James Hanson also discussed their teamwork, and the improvement in Cole's all-round game was praised by Parkinson in October.
+He scored six goals in 24 games for the Bantams.

 Fleetwood Town

-Cole signed for Fleetwood Town on 22 January 2016, for an undisclosed fee.
-He said he felt the new club suited him better than Bradford had done.
+On 22 January 2016, Cole joined League One rivals Fleetwood Town for an undisclosed fee (reported to be around £75,000), with forward Jamie Proctor moving the opposite way on loan, as manager Steven Pressley cited a need for "a number nine we can rely on to score goals".
+Cole said he felt the new club suited him better than Bradford had done.
+He did not score in his first 12 games for the Fishermen, though ended the 2015–16 season with a goal in each of the final two matches.
+He scored eight goals in 46 matches throughout the 2016–17 campaign, having spent some time out with a groin injury.
+This tally included a brace in an FA Cup win over Shrewsbury Town at Highbury Stadium.
+New head coach Uwe Rösler promised to judge him on his overall contribution to the team rather than his goal tally.
+Fleetwood qualified for the play-offs, losing to his former club Bradford City at the semi-final stage.
+Cole enjoyed a positive start to the 2017–18 season, scoring a brace in a win over AFC Wimbledon.
+He was nominated for the EFL September Goal of the Month for his strike at Portsmouth.

 Wigan Athletic

-Cole signed for Wigan Athletic in January 2018.
-He moved on loan to Burton Albion in August 2018.